What Is the Biggest Threat to Gorillas?

 We secure your gorilla permits, handle all logistics, and customize itineraries to fit your interests, fitness level, and travel goals.

-<p>Whether you’re a solo traveller, a couple on a honeymoon, or a family looking for a meaningful adventure, we ensure every experience is safe, educational, and unforgettable.
+For a solo traveller, a couple on a honeymoon and a family looking for a meaningful adventure, we ensure every experience is safe, educational, and unforgettable.

 Our commitment to sustainability means that a portion of your trip directly benefits conservation programs and local community initiatives.